Immigration to Singapore: Behavioural incidents by foreigners

 The government have also spoken out against a rising anti-foreigner sentiment after Singaporeans expressed outrage at disparaging statements made by foreigners residing in Singapore.

 For example, in March 2012, Sun Xu, a scholar from China studying in the National University of Singapore, made a remark in his blog that "there are more dogs than humans in Singapore".
 He was eventually expelled by the university for his conduct and deported.
 This was also weeks after a revelation in parliament that SG$36 million worth of scholarships were awarded to 2,000 foreign students every year.
 The government was accused of disadvantaging local students in places for education and affordability, and in response it has made a policy change in primary education to give more priority to Singaporeans.

 Further incidents have also fanned local sentiments against expatriates and foreign workers in Singapore, for example, the publicity over negative comments about the locals in 2014 by British banker Anton Casey, who was a permanent resident (PR), and in 2015 by Filipino nurse Ed Mundsel Bello Ello.

 Anton Casey

 British national Anton Casey had posted comments on Facebook which had abused, variously, a taxi driver and Singaporean commuters on public transport in general.
-Casey comments also made headlines on various news outlets in his native country of the United Kingdom, with other Britons criticising his behaviour and that he should be deported.
+Casey's comments also made headlines on various news outlets in his native country of the United Kingdom, with other Britons criticising his behaviour and that he should be deported.
 Casey was eventually fired from his job, and had his PR revoked, subsequently moving to Perth, Western Australia.
 However, a report two years later in 2016 added that Casey could have possibly returned to Singapore, this time living a low-profile life.